 In my free time

-Giovanna and I have two young kids, and I place a significant value on balancing my work life with my personal life; in fact it seems the two often blend together.
-I love to spend time with Giovanna and our kids, and I can often be found walking through town, having lunch or strolling in and out of the local book store or mountain store, among others.
+Giovanna and I have two young kids, and I place a significant value on balancing my work life with my personal life (it seems the two often blend together).
+I love to spend time with Giovanna and our kids, and I can often be found walking through town, having lunch or strolling in and out of the local book store or outdoor store, among others.